jkulvich/COTLTracker/readme.md

 > Installation folder does not matter.
 You can drop prebuilt binary and tracks folder in any folder.

 ## :computer::arrow_forward: Run it
 1. **Run a terminal** on your PC.
-If you're a Windows user, just press RMB when Shift pressed and select "Open command window here".
+If you're a Windows user, just press RMB when Shift pressed and select "Open command window here" or "Open PowerShell here".
 You _should be in same directory_ where the app located.
 2. **Execute next command**: `player --test` when the game running on your phone. _Don't forget take a musical instrument in your hands!_
 3. **Run a lovely track**: When the short test passed type: `player --track tracks/sparkle.txt` and press Enter.